 My ADHD was there the whole time

 Growing up, I struggled to concentrate in class.
 I’d either be daydreaming or fighting the urge to fall asleep.
-I routinely forgot to complete homework and lost my belongings — but I never failed any tests.
+I routinely forgot to complete homework and lost my belongings—but I never failed tests.
 Because of this, my teachers would stress that I wasn’t "reaching my potential", and my parents pushed me to apply myself.

 I started college at 18, and thought I’d coast through it.
 Although nursing wasn't my first choice to pursue as a career, I found it enjoyable enough and was ready to make the most of it.
 However, after 6 months, I began to struggle.
-The novelty had worn off, and the early mornings didn't agree with me — after two years, I left.
+The novelty had worn off, and the early mornings didn't agree with me—I left after two years.

 In the two years that followed, I worked as a waitress – and for a moment, I thought I'd found my passion.

 Then, when serving tables got stale, I moved onto the bar and fixated on a career as a bartender.
 But I eventually started to miss academia.